ethical-haquer/Galaxy-Flasher/README.md

   - Bootloader Update - I honestly have no idea what this does.
 Let me know if you do!
   - Reset Flash Count - I beleive this does what it sounds like it does, but I don't know when you'd ever use it.
 Please correct me if I'm wrong!

+  Keep in mind that these options will only be applied if an Odin session has been started.
+Otherwise the Log Tab will display "This command does not exist".

   For Odin4, there are currently no options.
   The "-V", "Validate home binary with pit file" option might be added if someone can tell me what it does.